Cancelled!

-"Cancelled!" is a song by the American singer-songwriter Taylor Swift from her twelfth studio album, The Life of a Showgirl.
-It was written and produced by Swift, Max Martin, and Shellback.
-The song is said to be about Swift's friendship with American actress Blake Lively, challenging cancel culture and expressing solidarity with Lively amid public adversity.
+"Cancelled!" (stylized in all caps) is a song by the American singer-songwriter Taylor Swift from her twelfth studio album, The Life of a Showgirl.
+Swift wrote and produced the song with Max Martin and Shellback.
+The lyrics challenge cancel culture and express solidarity with controversial friends amid public adversity.

 Background

-On August 13, 2025, Taylor Swift announced her twelfth studio album, The Life of a Showgirl, during an episode of New Heights, a sports podcast co-hosted by her then-boyfriend Travis Kelce and his brother Jason.
-"Cancelled!" was also announced that day as the tenth track on the album.
+The American singer-songwriter Taylor Swift created her twelfth studio album, The Life of a Showgirl, to reflect on her triumphant state of mind amidst the success of the Eras Tour and her relationship with the football player Travis Kelce in 2024.
+She recorded the album with the producers Max Martin and Shellback in Sweden during May–August 2024, in between the European stops of the Eras Tour.
+Swift announced the album during the August 13, 2025, episode of Travis and Jason Kelce's podcast New Heights; "Cancelled!" was revealed as the tenth track.
+The album was released on October 3, 2025, via Republic Records.

 The song's title is inspired by cancel culture.
-Swift has been a target of cancel culture and criticism as a celebrity, and she perceived messages of cancel culture as telling her to "kill herself" and having "millions of people hate you very loudly".
+Swift said the lyrics are inspired by "when other people go through" after being publicly canceled.
+Swift herself has been a target of cancel culture and criticism as a celebrity, and she perceived messages of cancel culture as telling her to "kill herself" and having "millions of people hate you very loudly".
 Swift called "Cancelled!" a "tongue in cheek glimpse at social outrage that everybody goes through now".
 She described how one can "literally feel canceled by any sort of social backlash" and described that, upon writing the song, she wanted to write about "how one can become wiser" and "become sharper" upon facing social backlash.